parham-membari-terradue/machine-learning-process-new/docs/stage-in.md

 # Stage-in

-To test the inference module, the user must stage-in a sentinel-2 L1C data from the [https://dataspace.copernicus.eu](https://dataspace.copernicus.eu).
-The user will run a bash script and leverage the `Stars` tool to stage in the data.
-For more information on how the `Stars` work check its [documentation](https://github.com/Terradue/Stars).
+To test the inference module, the user must first **stage in Sentinel-2 L1C data** from [Copernicus Data Space](https://dataspace.copernicus.eu).

+This is done by running a Bash script that uses the `Stars` tool to download and prepare the data.
+For more information on how `Stars` works, refer to its [official documentation](https://github.com/Terradue/Stars).